OkayAlright/MinNo/extras/documentation.md

      let outputPin : int = 13;

-It an example of one of the kinds of variable declarations in MinNo. "let" is like Javascript's "var" stating that you are about to reference a variable that will need to be allocated. "outputPin" is used as the values ID and it's type is stated right after the colon separating it from the ID.
+This is an example of one form of variable declarations in MinNo. "let" is like Javascript's "var" stating that you are about to reference a variable that will need to be allocated. "outputPin" is used as the values ID and it's type is stated right after the colon separating it from the ID.
 This "colon type" marker